czipperz/HBML/README.md

 #HBML

-**This is currently just a design, the parser is only partially working**

-The language for HTML kings.
+This stands for HBML Bracketed Markup Language.
+It allows for you to concisely and easily create websites by making many things optional.

-It is based off of [*HAML*](http://haml.info/).
+This language is based off of [*HAML*](http://haml.info/).
 It does not have support for Ruby integration, as it is supposed to be an independent language that compiles into basic HTML.

 The HBML tags must be at the *beginning* of each line.
 HTML can be anywhere but it must be closed with a corresponding *HTML* tag.
 You can still embed HBML inside HTML and vice-versa.